-Description of chambers
+Head of chambers

 Chambers occupies large and modern premises in the Temple.

 Blackstone Chambers’ formidable strengths lie in its principal areas of practice: commercial, employment, EU, public law, human rights and public international law.
 The commercial law work includes financial/business law, international trade, conflicts, sport, media and entertainment, intellectual property and professional negligence.
 Public law incorporates judicial review, acting both for and against central and local government agencies and other regulatory authorities.
 It also covers all areas affected by the impact of human rights and other aspects of administrative law.
-All aspects of employment law, including discrimination, are covered by chambers’ extensive employment law practice, and chambers’ EU work permeates practices across the board.
+All aspects of employment law, including discrimination, are covered by Chambers’ extensive employment law practice, and Chambers’ EU/post-Brexit work permeates practices across the board.
 Chambers recognises the increasingly important role which mediation has to play in dispute resolution.

 Chambers looks for articulate and intelligent applicants who are able to work under pressure and demonstrate high intellectual ability.
 Successful candidates usually have a 2.1 honours degree at least, although not necessarily in law.